SELF GUIDED TOUR

 Walk Details: Distance: 17kms.
 Duration: 5.5hours.
 Max.
 Height: 350m.
 Rocky,muddy mountain and grass tracks with some road walking.
 Can be wet underfoot – boots essential.

-For Today’s walk you will be taken by taxi to Larrybane with its visitor centre and the world famous Carrick-a-Rede rope bridge.
-The bridge spans an 80 foot deep chasm that renders Carrick-a-Rede island, a must do for every visitor and gives a fitting dramatic climax to an exhilarating day’s walk.
+Beginning at Larrybane visitor centre and the world-famous Carrick-a-Rede rope bridge.
+The bridge spans an 80-foot-deep chasm that renders Carrick-a-Rede island, a must do for every visitor and gives a fitting beginning to an exhilarating day’s walk.
 From here it is only a short distance by the coastal path to the little village of Ballintoy.
 The little harbour at the foot of the cliffs is well worth a visit.

-From Ballintoy you very soon come to the beautiful strand of White Park Bay, then on to Portbraddan, with Ireland’s tiniest church measuring only 12ft by 6.5ft.
-Continuing on you come to the ruins of Dunseverick Castle and then along the cliff-top path round Benbane Head and on to the Giant’s Causeway.
-From here you can stay on the path which leads to Portballintrae and your accommodation.
-Alternatively there is a shorter route along a pleasant path and through golflinks to end this most splendid of walks.
+From Ballintoy harbour you very soon come to the beautiful strand of White Park Bay, then on to Portbraddan, with Ireland’s tiniest church measuring only 12ft by 6.5ft.
+Continuing on you come to the ruins of Dunseverick Castle and then along the cliff-top path round Benbane Head and on to the Giant’s Csuseway.
+From here you will travel by public bus to Bushmills for your overnight.

-Walk Details: Distance: 15kms.
-Duration: 5hours.
+Walk Details: Distance: 18 kms.
+Duration: 6 hours.
 Max.
-Height: 100m.
-Grass tracks and open cliff tops with some beach walking.
-Boots recommended.
+Height: 120m.
+Grass tracks, beaches and road walking.
+Boots recommended

 After a final breakfast and farewell at Bushmills you commence your homeward journey.